Visual development takes place during the first several years of life. Children are learning to see the world around them.

 Signs your child may have a vision problem

-If your child is displaying any of the following symptoms or behaviors, you may want to take them in to an eye doctor for a comprehensive exam
+If your child is displaying any of the following symptoms or behaviors, you may want to take them to an eye doctor for a comprehensive exam

 - Dislike or avoidance of reading